Currently accepting new clients! Call today to reserve your spot!

 Our goal is always achievement beyond expectations.

 'Speak To Me Kids' is a pediatric speech and language service provider.
-Training includes:
+Training and services include:

 At 'Speak To Me Kids' you can expect:

-- Timely progress summaries to document progress for families and related diciplinarians.
+Timely progress summaries to document progress for families and related disciplinarians.

-- A SLP who will collaborate with all related diciplinarians to better support your childs progess.
+A SLP who will collaborate with all related disciplinarians to better support your child’s progress.

 Does My Child Need Speech Therapy?